 Every time I tell a new friend that I work from home, he or she often immediately gets jealous and sometimes say that it would be a dream come true if they could work from home.

 I’m not the only MediPurpose employee to seize the opportunity of working at a virtual company.
 For instance, MediPurpose’s Customer Sales Manager Cheryl Channell moved from Atlanta to Pace, Florida in April 2012 to be nearer to her family.

-Today, we now also have staff members in North Carolina and West Virginia, as well in as Singapore and London.
+Today, we now also have staff members in North Carolina and West Virginia, as well as in Singapore and London.

 Hidden and Real Advantages